Gloucester Cathedral: College Green and Miller's Green

 College Green lies to the south and west of the cathedral, forming its cathedral close.
 It was originally the site of a series of monastic graveyards, but was largely rebuilt in the 18th century when many of the buildings were converted to domestic use.

 Miller's Green forms a close to the north of the cathedral and was originally the monastic service court.
-Both Miller's Green and College Green contain a large number of Listed buildings.
+Both Miller's Green and College Green contain a large number of listed buildings.
 College Green is entered through St Michael's Gate, which dates from the 14th century and is listed at Grade I. No.s 1, 2, 3, and 4 are listed Grade II and stand between St Michael's Gate and King Edward's Gate, which dates from the 16th century, was subject to a major restoration in the 19th century and is listed at II*.
 No.s 6, 7, and 8 conclude the south-western edge of the green and are all listed at Grade II.

 No.9 College Green begins the western range of the close and is listed Grade II*.
 The western range includes No.s 10, 11, 12, Beaufort House, and 13, all of which are listed at Grade II, and concludes with No. 14, which is listed Grade II*.

-The close is then broken by St Mary's Gateway, a scheduled monument.
+The close is broken by St Mary's Gateway, a scheduled monument.
 The War Memorial to the Royal Gloucestershire Hussars Yeomanry, a Grade II* listed structure, stands in the centre of College Green.
 The northern side of College Green concludes with No. 15, Community House, which is Grade II listed, and Church House, which was originally the Abbot's Lodge and is now utilised as offices and a restaurant and is listed at Grade I. On the south-eastern edge of the Green, No.s 17, 18 and 19 are listed at Grade II, while 20 College Green is Grade II*.

 Miller's Green is entered through the Inner Gateway, between Community House and No. 7, Miller's Green.
 The gateway dates from the 14th century and formed the gatehouse to the monastic service court.
 It is a Grade I listed building, while No. 7 is listed at Grade II.
 Other buildings on Miller's Green include the Deanery, listed at Grade II*, the Old Mill House, No. 2 Miller's Green, listed at Grade II, and No.s 3, 4A, 4B, 5 and 6, all listed at Grade II.